keithbuhler/keithbuhler.github.io/_posts/2016-07-04-american-myth.md

 excerpt_separator: <!--more-->
 ---

-## Still in the Shining Sea: An American Myth

 Here's a short story I wrote some years ago for the Fourth of July.
 It is a fictional dialogue between a history teacher (father) and student (son) on what makes America...
 American.

 With all the quotations from American poetry and politics, it's a bit of a history lesson in itself.
 Plus, I think, it has a little interesting Platonic plot to it that makes it an American Myth in itself.
 It's called ["Still in the Shining Sea"](/american-myth)